• Skip to primary navigation

 Now, all that’s left is to stuff the tacos with my Cauliflower Mushroom Walnut Taco meat and have a party!
 Oh, but don’t stop there.
 Go crazy and cover this bad boy with my Cashew Cheese Dip and Tofu Sour Cream.
 I promise your life will change.

-These taco shells are just as good as fried taco shells.
+These healthy taco shells are just as good as fried taco shells.
 In fact, I say they’re better because they don’t crumble like those wimpy ass store bought shells.
-And, you can buy a whole bag of corn tortillas for just a couple bucks.
+And, you can buy a whole bag of corn tortillas for just a couple of bucks.

 Trust me.
 You’ll like them because they’re…